studioplaynl/ARTWORLD_client/docs_files_md/0-devlog/2-devlog.md

 ## Dev log
 TODO before finishing 1.5.5 release:
-- fullfill all tests on all devices
 - remove warnings in console: check on production betaworld

 Open issues:
 - delete as admin does not delete things from AWS (server issue?)
 - delete as player does not delete item from AWS (server issue?)

+###2024-04-22
+Tests for main on:
+- iPad: success
+- Slow Laptop: success
+- iPhone: success

+Fullfill all tests on all devices: passed.

 ###2024-04-19
 Completed tests on Chrome Linux and Android tablet.